 For Heart’s Sake Make an Appointment

 So, if you’re looking for a way to protect the health of your heart in Columbus, OH, maybe it’s time to make an appointment with our dentist Dr. Mike Firouzian at Firouzian Dentistry.
 Please call (614) 848-5001 today to schedule yours.
-Not only will you have a brighter, healthier smile, you’ll have a smile in your healthier, happier heart.
+Not only will you have a brighter, healthier smile, but you’ll also have a smile in your healthier, happier heart.